JosueHernandez0000/Powder-XRD-V-A/README.md

 - Not following these instructions to add a new reference pattern will crash the program.

 ### Peak Detection
-- Starting from version 1.0.3 the program lets the user specify the number of sections/windows to divide the diffractogram and specify the `sensisitivity` of each window.
+- Starting from version 1.0.3 the program lets the user specify the number of sections/windows to divide the diffractogram and specify the `sensitivity` of each window.
 - Lower values of sensitivity (0.3) = More peaks are detected within a window
 - Higher values of sensitivity (1.5) = Fewer peaks are detected within a window
 - Suggestion: Start with window = 1 and sensisitivity = 1